To go directly to the holidays database

 date, at the right

-The choice of cruise line is crucial: it should ideally have the right formula — great itineraries (ideally with some days at sea and some
+price.
+The choice of cruise line is crucial: it should ideally have the right formula — great itineraries (ideally with some days at sea); spacious but not large ships with as high a Berlitz [Cruise Guide] rating as you can afford; meals with open seating

-to that territory (if there are no photos yet uploaded it will say), or you can click the globe at right for the list of all holidays.
+‡ apart from our own; their flags are shown above (hover over them to see which is which).
+To see our travel photographs requires you to log in, but once you are logged in you can either click on a flag above to see holidays to that territory (if there are no photos yet uploaded it will say), or you can click the globe at right for the list of all holidays.

-‡ obviously this depends on how you define territories: we have included the constituent parts of countries that don’t
+‡ obviously this depends on how you define territories: we have included the constituent parts of countries that don’t exist any more (such as USSR, Yugoslavia)

 , which are now countries in their own right (Georgia, Estonia, Croatia, Slovenia, Slovakia etc